Receiptful/receiptful-api-docs/source/includes/_async_jobs.md

 ## List Async Jobs

-Returns all the async jobs created for the authenticated shop.
+Returns all the Async Jobs created for the authenticated shop.
 When using OAuth, only jobs started by the authenticated app are returned.

 ```shell
 # EXAMPLE REQUEST